-Anthropocene Transitions website digest – Anthropocene Transitions is a weekly selection of discussion about the Anthropocene and transition from across the web.
+Anthropocene Transitions website digest – a weekly selection of discussion about the Anthropocene and transition from across the web.
 Provided by the Anthropocene Transitions project, it is updated at midnight (GMT+10) every Saturday.

 The Arctic Cycle – The Arctic Cycle uses theatre to foster dialogue about our global climate crisis, create an empowering vision of the future, and inspire people to take action.
 Operating on the principle that complex problems must be addressed through collaborative efforts, we work with artists across disciplines and geographic borders, solicit input from earth and social scientists, and actively seek community and educational partners.

 Artists & Climate Change – An initiative of The Arctic Cycle, to track works artistic work about climate change all over the world and gather them in one place.
 It is both a study of what is being done, and a resource for anyone interested in the subject.
 “We deeply believe that what artists have to say about climate change will shape our values and behavior for years to come.
 For that reason alone, we should pay attention.

 Artists for the Earth – an initiative of Climate Emergency Coalition (CEC), a lead organization creating the national conversation in the USA on the climate emergency.
 CEC is working to alert, engage, and activate Americans to call for responses to meet the scope, scale, and urgency of the crisis: national climate policies and an emergency mobilization to phase out fossil fuels within a decade.
 A4E members proactively reach out with community education through their art work and most especially, climate change-themed art exhibits, related gallery talks, etc